 * Seven silver cowrie shells with double horizontal piercings probably to be strung into a necklace, six of which have with tiny beads inside to rattle with movement.

-* Ten silver and hardstone inlaid jewellery elements probably from pectorals, inlaid with various materials including lapis lazuli, carnelian and glass, one a gilded cartouche for the Pharaoh Sesostris II, composed of the hieroglyphs for his prenomen Kha-kheper-re.
+* Ten silver and hardstone inlaid jewelry elements probably from pectorals, inlaid with various materials including lapis lazuli, carnelian, and glass, one a gilded cartouche for the Pharaoh Sesostris II, composed of the hieroglyphs for his prenomen Kha-kheper-re.

 The sale of the ‘Treasure of Harageh’, to the Metropolitan Museum of Art, New York is a great addition to the museum’s collection.
 The museum which has been at the forefront of presenting amazing artifacts and treasures from Egypt and other parts of the world to a wide art audience in the United States will no doubt make the treasures even more valuable in the art space.